Structure and Noise in Dense and Sparse Random Graphs: Percolated Stochastic Block Model via the EM Algorithm and Belief Propagation with Non-Backtracking Spectra: Special cases and -percolation

 For example, if $\beta$ passes over $\beta_2$, then 2 clusters can be separated, and if the seed is in one of them, then the infection can be localized to that cluster and we can save the other by deleting the connecting bonds (even if we do not delete all, the epidemic will spread to the other cluster with small probability only).
 If $\beta$ passes over $\beta_3$, then 3 clusters can be separated, and if the seed is in one of them, then the infection can be localized to that cluster and we can save the others by deleting the connecting bonds, etc. Above $\beta_k$ the situation is similar to that of $\beta =1$, the uniform seeding is dangerous, but seeds can be localized to the first infected cluster.
 In the symmetric case, $\beta_2 =\dots =\beta_k$, so all these phase transitions occur at the same time from the giant cluster to the $k$-cluster scenario.
 Multiple transitions are spectacular if the eigenvalues of $\B$ greater than $\sqrt{c}$ are separated from each other and from $\sqrt{c}$.
 Therefore, $\beta$ can as well be considered as a tuning parameter.
+Also note that in the $SBM_k$ model when $c_a =c$ $(a=1,\dots ,k )$, then $\mu_1$ is close to $c$ and so, $\beta_1$ is close to $\frac1{\mu_1}$ (w.h.p.).
+This is always the case if $k=1$, and so, $\frac{c}{\mu_1^2} = \frac1{\mu_1}$ as in~\cite{Newman22}.